Axis Platform / Sheet 02 / Pivot

 03 · Product 02 of 02

-Pivot Blueprint is the deliverable artifact set that takes a qualified case from decision through to deployment-ready.
-Five components — DA package, consultant coordination, tender-ready scope of works, capital-deployment sequence, and a project-side financial feasibility model — assembled into a single package on a fixed scope.
+Pivot Ready is the deliverable artefact set that takes a qualified case from decision through to deployment-ready.
+Five components, itemised below — from the DA package through to the project-side feasibility model — assembled on one fixed scope.
+One handover, no rework.

 B.01